-Windfall is housing on sites that are not allocated in our Local Development Plan, but have unexpectedly come forward for planning permission.
-Where these sites have planning permission and are considered to be effective, or are already being developed, PAN 2/2010 advice note states that these can be counted towards meeting the housing land requirement.
+Windfall is housing on sites that are not allocated in our Local Development Plan but have unexpectedly come forward for planning permission.
+Where these sites have planning permission and are effective, or are already being developed, PAN 2/2010 advice note states that these can be counted towards meeting the housing land requirement.